KilianDeBock/Free3Dm/content/products/filaments/PC/PCFilamentDescription.content.md

+﻿# 1.75mm Polycarbonate (PC) Filament
-﻿One of the strongest 3D printer filaments, PC filament is durable and temperature resistant.
+One of the strongest 3D printer filaments, PC filament is durable and temperature resistant.
 It is available in a wide range of colours.

 **Difficulty Level**: Intermediate